TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 Release dates: 2023-06-17 through 2023-09-29

-The following bugs have been fixed:
+### Bug fixes

-- Processing an Excel sheet with [fromXml()](/triply-etl/extract/formats#extractor-fromxml) would sometimes consume too much memory.
+1\.
+Processing an Excel sheet with [fromXml()](../extract/formats#extractor-fromxml) would sometimes consume too much memory.

-- Several installation issues on Windows have been resolved.
+2\.
+Several installation issues on Windows have been resolved.

-- The `async-saxophone` library for XML processing was adjusted to support the current LTS version of Node.js (v18).
+3\.
+The `async-saxophone` library for XML processing was adjusted to support the current LTS version of Node.js (v18).

 ## TriplyETL 2.0.6

 Release date: 2023-06-07

+### Feature
-### [Added] Support for the PREMIS vocabulary
+1\.
+Support for the PREMIS vocabulary

 Support was added for the PREMIS 3.0.0 vocabulary.
 This vocabulary is published by the Library of Congress and can be used to publish metadata about the preservation of digital objects.
 See the [PREMIS documentation](https://id.loc.gov/ontologies/premis-3-0-0.html) for more information.